Proxy adviser Glass Lewis backs Recchi as chairman of Telecom Italia

-MILAN, March 31 (Reuters) - Proxy advisor Glass Lewis has recommended that Telecom Italia investors vote in favour of Giuseppe Recchi as chairman of the board when shareholders meet on April 16, it said in a document seen by Reuters.
+MILAN (Reuters) - Proxy advisor Glass Lewis has recommended that Telecom Italia investors vote in favor of Giuseppe Recchi as chairman of the board when shareholders meet on April 16, it said in a document seen by Reuters.

 Telecom Italia’s largest investor Telco said earlier this month it had proposed Recchi as chairman of Italy’s largest phone group.